JoeyHobrecker/FinaFlow/README.md

 ## Frontend Sync

-`finaflow.html` now contains helper functions that attempt to sync data with the server when online.
+`finaflow.html` (Task Manager) now contains helper functions that attempt to sync data with the server when online.
 A **Sync** button is available in the Data Management section.
 The authentication token is stored in the `settings` Dexie store for reuse.

 When offline the application continues to use local IndexedDB storage as before.